ADP VS Paychex Comparison

 - Built-in onboarding and HR

-- Includes extensive employee benefits on all plans, whereas ADP only has benefits administration for its top two plans.
+- Includes extensive employee benefits on all plans

 - Scalable for growing businesses